CNES/cars/docs/source/design/cars_plugins.rst

     -

 - Rasterize:

     - rasterization()

-Questions :
+For example, the devibration in CARS could be adapted as a plugin (or severals?)

-- prepare steps functions ?
+Questions:

-- devibration can be a plugin ? or a loader ?
+- plugins in prepare steps functions?